vadimzharov/k8s-cilium-cluster-mesh/README.md

 [vadim@fedora k8s-kvm-lab]$ curl -I -s --resolve ingress.mylaptop.loc:80:192.168.125.208 ingress.mylaptop.loc:80
 HTTP/1.1 503 Service Temporarily Unavailable
 ```
-And saying there are no active endpoints for the service in Nginx controller logs:
+And saying there are no active endpoints for the service in the Nginx controller logs:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n ingress-nginx logs $NGINX_POD --tail=3
 W1031 18:55:30.205839       7 controller.go:1207] Service "shared-service/shared-service" does not have any active Endpoint.